The ABCD of topological recursion: Relation with Chekhov--Eynard--Orantin topological recursion

 \end{itemize}

-The Lagrangians ${\cal L}_{F_0}$ defined by such functions have a very nice characterization.
+The Lagrangians ${\cal L}_{F_0}$ defined by such functions have a very nice characterisation.

-\begin{theorem} \cite{Giventalcone} $F_0$ satisfies \eq{DE}, \eq{SE} and \eq{TRR} if and only if ${\cal L}_{F_0}$ is a Lagrangian cone with vertex at the origin and such that its tangent spaces $L$ satisfy $zL = L$. \end{theorem} In addition, Givental described a large group of symmetries of the set of such cones. \begin{theorem}\cite{Giventalcone} The twisted loop group $G_{tw}$, consisting of elements $M(z) \in {\rm End}(V)[[z^{-1}]]$ such that $M^*(-z) M(z) = {\rm Id}$ preserves the class of cones of Theorem \ref{th.Givental.cone}. \end{theorem} Note that the condition $M^*(-z) M(z) = {\rm Id}$ implies that $M(z)$ defines a symplectomorphism of ${\cal W}$.
+\begin{theorem} \cite{Giventalcone} $F_0$ satisfies \eq{DE}, \eq{SE} and \eq{TRR} if and only if ${\cal L}_{F_0}$ is a Lagrangian cone with vertex at the origin and such that its tangent spaces $L$ satisfy $zL = L$. \end{theorem} In addition, Givental described a large group of symmetries of the set of such cones. \begin{theorem}\cite{Giventalcone} The twisted loop group $G_{{\rm tw}}$, consisting of elements $M(z) \in {\rm End}(V)[\![z^{-1}]\!]$ such that $M^*(-z) M(z) = {\rm Id}$ preserves the class of cones of Theorem \ref{th.Givental.cone}. \end{theorem} Note that the condition $M^*(-z) M(z) = {\rm Id}$ implies that $M(z)$ defines a symplectomorphism of ${\cal W}$.
 The set of tangent spaces to such a cone carries the structure of a Frobenius manifold $\mathcal{M}$.
-For instance, this applies to (and was motivated by the application to) the genus $0$ descendent or ancestor potentials of Gromov-Witten theory of a complex projective variety \cite{CoatesGivental}, to genus $0$ correlation functions of cohomological field theories \cite{KMCohFT} and to quantum $K$-theory \cite{CoatesGivental}.
+For instance, this applies to (and was motivated by the application to) the genus $0$ descendent or ancestor potentials of Gromov--Witten theory of a complex projective variety \cite{CoatesGivental}, to genus $0$ correlation functions of cohomological field theories \cite{KMCohFT} and to quantum $K$-theory \cite{CoatesGivental}.

 Conversely, if $\mathcal{M}$ is a semi-simple Frobenius manifold, there is a notion of a descendent (resp. an ancestor) potential $F_0^{\mathcal{M}}(\mathbf{t})$, which satisfy the axioms above.
 Here $(t^{\nu})_{\nu}$ are local flat coordinates on $\mathcal{M}$, and we fix a point $m \in \mathcal{M}$ to identify $V := T_{m}\mathcal{M}$.
-We denote as before $(t^{\nu}_{k})_{k \geq 0}$ the linear coordinates on $V[[z]]$.
-Dubrovin -- see e.g. \cite{Dubro0} -- associates to $\mathcal{M}$ a Riemann-Hilbert problem on $\mathbb{P}^1$.
-Its solution is an element $M_{v}(z)$ of the associated loop space depending on a point $m$ of the Frobenius manifold\footnote{This element and its factorization are unique if the Frobenius manifold admits an Euler vector field.
-Otherwise, one needs to fix the diagonal ambiguity by some other geometric condition.}, and it admits a Birkhoff factorization
+We denote as before $(t^{\nu}_{k})_{k \geq 0}$ the linear coordinates on $V[\![z]\!]$.
+Dubrovin --- see e.g. \cite{Dubro0} --- associates to $\mathcal{M}$ a Riemann--Hilbert problem on $\mathbb{P}^1$.
+Its solution is an element $M_{v}(z)$ of the associated loop space depending on a point $m$ of the Frobenius manifold\footnote{This element and its factorisation are unique if the Frobenius manifold admits an Euler vector field.
+Otherwise, one needs to fix the diagonal ambiguity by some other geometric condition.}, and it admits a Birkhoff factorisation